 - We used sour cream egg noodles with a medium colby cheese topping for our side dish.
 Mashed potatoes or a baked potato with sour cream and fresh chives is also a family favorite.

-After extensive research we never did find out exactly.
+After extensive research, we never did find out exactly it is called a Spencer steak.

 A cowboy cut out in the midwest is their name for the bone in rib eye.